shassen14/gpt_the_office/README.md

 ## Future Plans

 - [ ] Collect different level of tokens via tiktoken (what gpt2 uses)
-- [ ] Create a gpt model based off of [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf)
+- [x] Create a gpt model based off of [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf)
-- [ ] Save parameters
+- [x] Save parameters
 - [ ] Organize parameters
 - [ ] Organize gpt model directory. might make it one file?
-- [ ] Have a train.py for training and a run.py for running models given parameters
+- [x] Have a train.py for training and a generate.py for running models given parameters
+- [ ] Need to rename main.py to something else
 - [ ] Save parameters midway.
 Have the ability to resume training if stopped midway
+- [ ] need better visualization
+- [ ] simplify environment setup
+- [ ] might include docker as well for environment setup?